StaysafeUK/CSPAdoptDogCi/README.md

 The entity diagram was created at the design phase of the project,  As mentioned above an additional model of leavecomments has been added during the User Story phase to give the ability for CRUD functionality,  this was achieved by creating an independent table with no foreign keys.
 The footer has also been modified to show Font Awesome Icons of clickable links to the various social media platforms.

-Below are The ERD Diagrams created on Code Institute's Elephant PostGresSQL Database,  The Sanctuary model has a one to many relationship, extending the Post Model to have the ability to select a Sanctuary for a Dog when created in the Admin Portal.
+Below are The ERD Diagrams created on Code Institute's Elephant PostGreSQL Database,  The Sanctuary model has a one to many relationship, extending the Post Model to have the ability to select a Sanctuary for a Dog when created in the Admin Portal.

 <div>
 <img src="documentation/diagrams/erd_models.webp" alt="AdoptDog Full Entity Relationship Diagram">